Polynucleotide/DevilDaggersGA/README.md

 4. Devil Daggers must run in windowed mode
 5. Play the game
 6. Press Ctrl + P to toggle the Genetic Algorithm on/off

+## Note
+The program determines the capture region when the Genetic Algorithm is toggled on.
+If you move the game window afterward, DXCam will continue capturing the original region, resulting in incorrect input.
+Make sure the game window is in the desired position before enabling the Genetic Algorithm, or toggle it off and on again.